How Much Do HVAC Apprentices Make?

 An apprenticeship is a long-term commitment.
 It can also influence the type of work you can pursue after you complete the training.
 Here are some benefits of choosing a career in HVAC:

 • You’ll work in a wide range of residential, commercial, and industrial settings, meaning your professional life will always be full of new challenges and opportunities.
-This also provides plenty of opportunities to learn new skills.
+HVAC professionals are consistently in demand as heating and cooling systems are essential components in residential, commercial, and industrial settings.

 With that, there are some negative aspects of an HVAC career.
 They include: